Mad Men season 3: Plot

-Connie meets with Don to inform him that Sterling Cooper and PPL both are being bought out by McCann Ericson, the firm handling Hilton's other accounts.
-Infuriated, Don returns to the office and begins hatching plans with Cooper and Sterling to buy the company.
+Connie meets with Don to inform him that Sterling Cooper and PPL are both being bought out by McCann Ericson, the firm handling Hilton's other accounts.
+Infuriated, Don begins hatching plans with Bert and Roger to buy the company.
 When their offer is rebuffed, Don realizes that Lane's authority to fire the other conspirators would sever their contracts, giving them the ability to walk away and start a new advertising agency.
-Lane agrees with the scheme and becomes a partner.
-Don and Roger start reaching out to other employees to join their new agency, including Pete and Peggy.
+Lane agrees with the scheme and becomes a partner, and Don and Roger start reaching out to other employees to join their new agency, including Pete and Peggy.

-While drinking with Sterling, Don learns about Betty's relationship with Henry Francis and confronts her physically.
-However, Don later calls Betty and tells her that he will not fight the divorce.
-Betty leaves with the baby and Henry to get a divorce in Reno.
-Don, Peggy, Roger, Bert, Lane and Pete subsequently break into the Sterling Cooper office to take necessary supplies and files.
-Joan and Harry are soon called in to join the company and help them.
+While drinking with Roger, Don learns about Betty's relationship with Henry Francis and confronts her physically.
+However, Don later calls Betty to tell her that he will not fight the divorce, and Betty leaves with the baby and Henry to get a divorce in Reno.
+Don, Peggy, Roger, Bert, Lane and Pete subsequently break into the Sterling Cooper office to take necessary supplies and files, with Joan and Harry called in to join the company and help them.
 The group meets in a small hotel room, where Joan answers calls with the name of the new firm: Sterling Cooper Draper Pryce.